The Singular Space Logo - Psychoanalytic Psychotherapy

 Psychotherapy is not designed to replace emergency care, crisis intervention, or immediate medical and psychiatric support.
 If you or someone you know is experiencing acute emotional distress, suicidal thoughts, severe psychiatric symptoms, risk of harm, or medical emergency, it is essential to seek immediate professional help.

 In such situations, emergency services, psychiatric care, and crisis helplines are often more appropriate than ongoing psychotherapy.
-Here you can find trusted India-based crisis and emergency resources offering immediate and confidential support (link to resources section).
+Here you can find trusted India-based crisis and emergency resources offering immediate and confidential support.

 For individuals residing in India (Last updated 2026)